Toastmasters Secrets: The Unwritten Rules

 Certainly it's usually a bad idea to offend your audience.
 But lots of clubs do allow speeches on political or otherwise sensitive topics.
 This "rule" varies by club; don't assume all clubs are the same.

-A letter in Toastmaster magazine recently said "Toastmasters literature emphasizes that evaluators and audiences should focus on the delivery of a speech, not the content."
+I once read a letter in Toastmaster magazine that said "Toastmasters literature emphasizes that evaluators and audiences should focus on the delivery of a speech, not the content."
 On the other hand, the judging sheet for contest speeches reserves 50% of points for content, and only 30% for delivery (the remaining 20% is for language).
 Which is true?
 Depends on the evaluator/judge.
-Me, I think they're both important.
+Me, I think they're both important, but when I'm judging, I try to stick to what the judging sheet says.
+As a contestant, though, you shouldn't assume all judges are going to do that.
+In most contests I've seen, most judges judge more on presentation than content.

 The rules for the International contest say you can speak about any topic, and you can certainly enter your area contest with any good speech you choose to enter.
 Don't expect to get very far with that, though.
-It can be done -- like Anurag Shukla's very funny and not at all inspirational District-winning speech -- but you'd better be truly exceptional if you're going to buck that trend.
+Most judges, especially at higher levels, expect a motivational speech and will downgrade anything else.

 Every contest I've been to has defined a "speaking area" -- usually a rectangular area from right in front of the audience front row back to the wall behind the speaker.
 No more is said about this "speaking area" or why it has been defined.
 Speakers, and judges, naturally assume that it is an area beyond which speakers are not supposed to venture.
 A speaker who does cross the bounds of the speaking area will presumably be disqualified, or marked down by the judges, or (I especially like this one) treated as though any part of his speech that took place outside the boundaries did not happen and was not visible or audible to the audience.

-Guess what?
-The "speaking area" is a fiction, and nothing in the rules even says that a speaker is supposed to stay inside it.
-Here's what one highly successful competitor and long-time Toastmaster thinks it means:
+Until 2011 or so the "speaking area" was a fiction, and nothing in the rules mentioned it.
+Here's what one highly successful competitor and long-time Toastmaster thought it meant:

 The Speaking Area, as I undderstand it, is an optimal area for speaking; within that area the lighting will be fine, the technology will work (e.g. range of the wireless mike), and the audience will have clear sightlines, etc. You may venture outside that area, but you take your chances when you do so (e.g. risk of going into a darkly lit spot).